pulumi/pulumi-hugo/themes/default/content/templates/container-service/_index.md

 ### Building and deploying container services on AWS, Azure, and Google Cloud

-[Infrastructure as code](/what-is/what-is-infrastructure-as-code/) is an efficient and repeatable way of building container services with programming languages and deploying them to your preferred cloud, such as [AWS](/aws/), [Azure](/azure/), or [Google Cloud Platform](/gcp/).
+Container deployment takes place when you push containers to their target environment, such as a cloud or on-premises server.
+[Infrastructure as code](/what-is/what-is-infrastructure-as-code/) provides an efficient and repeatable way of building container services with programming languages and deploying them to your preferred cloud, such as [AWS](/aws/), [Azure](/azure/), or [Google Cloud Platform](/gcp/).

 Pulumi’s open source, infrastructure as code SDK lets you build and deploy container services with TypeScript/JavaScript, Python, Go, Java, .NET, and YAML.
 The main benefits include: